Symbols, renderers, and styles

 Renderers can be updated at run time, allowing your user to dynamically visualize data in the map.

-The following are the types of renderers available for feature layers and graphics overlays in ArcGIS Runtime:
+The following are the types of renderers available for feature layers and graphics overlays:

 - Simple — A simple renderer displays all features in a layer or graphics overlay using the same symbol.
 For example, display all points in the world cities layer as a small red square.

 - Unique value — Applies a unique symbol for each specified value of an attribute (or combination of attributes).
 A unique value renderer can be based on any data type but is typically used with string attributes.
 For example, display points in the world cities layer using two symbols: a small gray triangle for features with a value of

 CAPITALattribute and a large yellow star for those with a value of

 - Class breaks — Symbolizes features or graphics according to specific ranges of values for an attribute.
 The attribute used for a class breaks renderer must be numeric.
 For example, display world city

 100000, a slightly larger blue circle for cities with a value between

 2999999, and a larger blue circle for cities with a value over

 - Dictionary — Renders features or graphics by constructing multilayer symbols from a style file and associated attribute values.
 A dictionary renderer is commonly used to display military symbology.
 See the Display symbols with a dictionary renderer topic for details.

 The following image shows a layer with a class breaks renderer.
 The renderer displays features as five classes of population, each with a different symbol (a darker or lighter shade of red).